 We use the phrase “fixed-for-floating” Swap to signify the prices agreed to by both parties in the contract.
 The “fixed” price is always the current market price.
 It is the price known at the time the deal is struck.
 The exchange of payments will occur when the NYMEX settlement price is known.
 We refer to this settlement price as the “floating” one since it is not known until the contract’s last trading day and “floats” with each day’s trading until then.
-The difference between the two represents the amount of payment due one party or the other.
+The difference between the two represents the amount of payment due to one party or the other.

+As we learned in previous lessons, Futures contracts are standard contracts.
+However, swaps can be customized.
+This is another advantage of swaps that makes them popular.
 The advantage of using Swaps for hedging is that you can achieve the same price protection without actually having to buy or sell NYMEX contracts.
 And, you can work with Brokers either by phone ("Voice" Brokers) or through an electronic trading platform such as "The Intercontinental Exchange (ICE)".

 Key Learning Points for the Mini-Lecture: Financial Energy Swaps